-There is a public wireless (Wi-Fi) network allowing customers and visitors to use their own computers/devices within the Council House both in the customer area and the café.
+There is a public wireless (Wi-Fi) network.
 Visitors can request an access password from the reception desk.

 There are customer toilets on the ground floor located near reception.
 A disabled peoples 'changing places' toilet is also located here.
 This is operated by radar key.
 Close to these facilities is a breastfeeding room and baby changing facilities.